I Don’t Eat Sugar Very Often: Why Do I Still Get Cavities?

 It’s All About Keeping Teeth Clean, Too!

 It’s not just about eating sugar or carbs, etc., when you’re trying to avoid cavities.
 It’s very important that you remember no matter what you eat, you have to keep your teeth clean.
 Whether you’re fueling the bacteria in the plaque that saturates your teeth every day or not, they can still cause harm.
 So can any acidic foods or drinks you consume.
-Keep brushing twice day and flossing once a day to keep your smile free of plaque (and free of the tartar that plaque turns into when you don’t remove it).
+Keep brushing twice a day and flossing once a day to keep your smile free of plaque (and free of the tartar that plaque turns into when you don’t remove it).
 It will help you remain free of tooth decay.

 It’s All About Keeping Them Really Clean